-I now see much less of a problem sitting down while rolling and look forward to my trip again.
+I now see much less of a problem with sitting while rolling and look forward to my trip again.

-Today and tomorrow I will pack the remaining things and then I will be on the road again on Tuesday.
+Today and tomorrow I will pack the last things and then on Tuesday I will set off again.
 First a few days by car and then the real pilgrimage starts.

-Last night I had already put most of my things in the car and this morning I only had to pack the last things like my charger, handbag and food for the road.
+Last night, I had already put most of my things in the car and this morning I only had to pack the last things like my charger, handbag and food for the road.
 So I was able to drive off at around 7.30am.